sverrirs/CorsairK95/README.md

 # Dependencies
 * Uses the [WinUsb.NET](https://github.com/madwizard-thomas/winusbnet/) project
-* The Corsair driver must be completely uninstalled and removed from the users system before attempting to install the custom driver
+* The Corsair driver must be uninstalled and completely removed from the users system before attempting to install the custom driver (if using the installer).
+Manually updating the driver through Device Manager will allow for both drivers to be present on the user's system.
 * Requires the custom driver in the *WinUsbDriver* folder to be installed prior to running any of the code.

 # Examples